Puthpiseth/Food-Card-Slider/README.md

 ## Food-Card-Slider

 This app was created for food ratings.
-It is structured with HTML, styled with CSS and all the interactions powered by JavaScript.
-It is a bootcamp project of Simplon.
+It is structured with HTML, styled with CSS, and all the interactions powered by JavaScript.
+It is a Bootcamp project of Simplon.

 ## Github page of the App
 https://puthpiseth.github.io/Food-Card-Slider/